Stevie-Guy/TypeAdventurer/README.md

 - Compiler: gcc (MinGW.org GCC-6.3.0-1) 6.3.0

 ## About the game
-This is the my first try of a game played in Windows console.
+This is the my first try of a game played in Windows console, i spent about two weeks on it's full development and all the changes I made along the way.
 It is like the Pokemon RPG games, but very simple.
 There are few mechanics like moving, attacking, healing, using a lucky wheel.

 ## How to play the game
 ### 1. [Install](https://code.visualstudio.com/download) Visual Studio Code for Windows 10 and the [GCC Compiler](https://sourceforge.net/projects/mingw-w64/)(Windows 10 is necessary)